This month, I've been chatting with lots of freelancers about the problems they face when running a business.

 You won't be able to shout about the project as much, as it won't become a decent case study.
 And because it's not something you're proud of, it's unlikely to attract bigger and better projects.

-"It won’t always come out of commercial projects so self-initiated projects, exhibitions... finding the time to focus on personal endeavours has definitely been really important and in turn has had a knock-on effect on the commercial side of things."
+"It won’t always come out of commercial projects so self-initiated projects, exhibitions... finding the time to focus on personal endeavours has been significant and in turn has had a knock-on effect on the commercial side of things."

-Take stock, reassess and consider launching a side project to begin to attract the kind of wonderful work that makes you leap out of bed each morning.
+Take stock, reassess and consider launching a side project to begin to attract the kind of excellent work that makes you leap out of bed each morning.

 6. You're sitting at your desk for far too long

-Chronic neck or back pain could be yours, if you spend too much time sitting at your desk.
-Hell, sitting might even kill you, according to a (fairly) recent report by the British Journal of Sports Medicine.
+Chronic neck or back pain could be yours if you spend too much time sitting at your desk.
+Hell, sitting might even kill you, according to a (relatively) recent report by the British Journal of Sports Medicine.